Floer theory and flips: Treed pseudoholomorphic disks

-the space of $0,1$-forms with respect to $j(m),J$ that vanish to order $m(e)-1$ at the node or marking corresponding to each contact edge $e$.
+the space of $0,1$-forms with respect to $j(m),J$ that vanish to order $m_\pm(e)-1$ at the nodes corresponding to each edge $e$.
 Local trivializations of $\E_{k,p,\Gamma}^i$ are defined by geodesic exponentiation from $u$ and parallel transport using the Hermitian connection defined by the almost complex structure

 see for example \cite[p.
 48]{ms:jh}.
-The Cauchy-Riemann and shifted gradient operators applied to the restrictions $u_S$ resp. $u_T$ of $u$ to the two resp. one dimensional parts of $C = S \cup T$ define a $C^q$ section
+The Cauchy-Riemann and shifted gradient operators may be applied to the restrictions $u_S$ resp. $u_T$ of $u$ to the two resp. one dimensional parts of $C = S \cup T$.
+These define a section \llabel{gradf}\llabel{gradfp}

 where